Lowrider (Cypress Hill song)

-"Lowrider" is the second single by Cypress Hill from the album Stoned Raiders.
+"Lowrider" is a single by the American hip hop group Cypress Hill, the second single from the album Stoned Raiders.
 The song is featured in the British TV series Soccer AM.
 The song was the second part of the double A-Side single it shared with "Trouble" in Europe.
 "Lowrider" was not released until February elsewhere.

 On the album, there is a hidden track.
 The hidden track is rather ominous as it features a slow drum beat and a low pitched organ that only plays five notes.
 This lasts for around two minutes.